scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

         <tr>
             <td>Dates</td>
             <td><code>Space</code>,<br/><code>Enter</code></td>
-            <td>Selects the focussed date, closes the date picker and moves focus back to the calendar button.
+            <td>Selects the focused date, closes the date picker and moves focus back to the calendar button.
 Updates the accessible name of the calendar button to indicate the selected date.</td>
         </tr>

         <tr>